Francesca Sciandra

 The keys to successful therapy

 Research consistently shows that a key factor in successful therapy is the quality and depth of the relationship that develops between the client and the therapist.
+Studies show that therapy is most effective when clients commit to consistent sessions.

 Studies have also shown that it’s important for the therapist to adapt to the client’s preferences, characteristics, and culture.

-I will always do my best to understand you, your experiences, and your challenges without making any assumptions or judgements.
+I will always do my best to understand you, your experiences, and your challenges without making any assumptions or judgments.

 Supervision